ze-kel/DayOne-JSON-to-MD/readme.md

 I wrote it to export all my entries to [Obsidian](https://obsidian.md/).
 By default it uses Obsidian's ```![[]]``` linking, change relativeMediaLinking value inside to False if you want ```![]() ```.

 I haven't tested it for anything other than exporting text, headers, tags, date, photos and audios.
+Feel free to pr to make it less shitty.

 How to use: